-For now stay home, stay safe, protect your families and communities.
+For now stay home, stay safe.
 We very much look forward to welcoming you soon.

 Hayley & Geoff